masc-ucsc/livehd/docs/Policy.md

 ## License

-We intend to keep LGRAPH perpetually open source and to use a liberal open source [license](../LICENSE) (BSD 3-Clause).
+We intend to keep LGraph perpetually open source and to use a liberal open source [license](../LICENSE) (BSD 3-Clause).
 As a contributor to the project, you agree that any contributions be licensed under the terms of the BSD 3-Clause license shown at the root directory.
 The BSD 3-Clause license boils down to this:

-* You can freely distribute LGRAPH.
+* You can freely distribute LGraph.
-* You must retain the copyright notice if you redistribute LGRAPH.
+* You must retain the copyright notice if you redistribute LGraph.
-* Binaries derived from LGRAPH must reproduce the copyright notice (e.g. in an included readme file).
+* Binaries derived from LGraph must reproduce the copyright notice (e.g. in an included readme file).
-* You can’t use our names to promote your LGRAPH derived products.
+* You can’t use our names to promote your LGraph derived products.
-* There’s no warranty on LGRAPH at all.
+* There’s no warranty on LGraph at all.

-We believe this fosters the widest adoption of LGRAPH because it allows commercial products to be derived from LGRAPH with few restrictions and without a requirement for making any derived works also open source (i.e. BSD 3-Clause license is not a “copyleft” license like the GPL).
+We believe this fosters the widest adoption of LGraph because it allows commercial products to be derived from LGraph with few restrictions and without a requirement for making any derived works also open source (i.e. BSD 3-Clause license is not a “copyleft” license like the GPL).
 We suggest that you read the License if further clarification is needed.